ppetit/fuel-plugin-lma-collector/doc/user/source/metrics/system.rst

   dimensions:

-  - device, the disk device number the metric applies to.
+  - device, the disk device name the metric applies to.
   - hostname, the hostname the metric applies to.

 * ``disk_merged_write``, the number of write operations per second that could